langchain-ai/langchain/templates/rag-semi-structured/README.md

 # rag-semi-structured

-This package performs Retrieval Augmented Generation (RAG) on semi-structured data, such as a PDF with text and tables.
+This template performs RAG on semi-structured data, such as a PDF with text and tables.

 ## Environment Setup

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

-This package requires some system-level package installations.
-On Mac, you can install the necessary packages with the following command:
+This uses [Unstructured](https://unstructured-io.github.io/unstructured/) for PDF parsing, which requires some system-level package installations.

+On Mac, you can install the necessary packages with the following:

 ```shell
 brew install tesseract poppler
 ```

-Make sure that the `OPENAI_API_KEY` is set in order to use the OpenAI models.

 ## Usage